progschj/ThreadPool/README.md

 This is a fork of [ThreadPool](https://github.com/progschj/ThreadPool) but a few extra features.

 ## Features
 * must be explicitly constructed (no copy, assign, move, or move-assign construction)
 * added more checks
 * added tests!
 * CMakeLists for both Clang and GCC
+* added a wide range of compilers and platforms to CI.

 ## Example